 Almost every tenant of a growing facility will need to make some changes or improvements to the grow space to make the facility work for them.
 Of course, the extent of needed improvements will vary depending on whether the grow facility in question was previously occupied, how old the existing improvements are and whether the prior uses and the new contemplated uses are the same.
 A new building that has not been previously occupied may have bare concrete floors, no drop ceilings and no distribution of mechanical, electrical or plumbing systems and may require extensive improvements.
 On the other hand, a space that had been occupied for a short period of time for a similar use contemplated by the new user may require few changes.
 In this case, the tenant improvements may be limited to new paint, carpet cleaning and minor touch-ups and repairs.

-We are not only going to own the real estate and lease that to our Growers, we’re going to own and blend into the lease all the following:
+We are not only going to own the real estate and lease that to our good, we’re going to own and blend into the lease all the following:

 - irrigation systems,

 - lighting systems,

 - security systems,

 - permanent grow tables,

 - A/C temperature and humidity,

 When addressing tenant improvements in a lease, there are two main questions that need to be addressed: “Who is doing what?” and “Who is paying for what?”
 We will start with “Who is doing what?”